 While reading this book, I found myself simultaneously amused and amazed by Subomi’s audacity.

 Who writes a 141-page book on personal contemplations & opinions?
 You have to believe in yourself, your thoughts, your writings, the power in your writings so much to share it with the world.
 That audacity is powerful.

 I admit I am not yet at that level of growth (I tiptoe towards it daily sounds more like the truth).

 Through Unscripted, I have learnt again that my thoughts matter and many can benefit from them.

-These paragraphs on marriage & authenticity got me reflecting about this season of my life.
-They are so apt.
+These paragraphs on marriage & authenticity had me reflecting on this season of my life.